wahrwolf/ba-thesis/chapters/200-background.md

 These algorithms (or networks) will learn a specific mapping between an input and an output.
 This learning process works by calculating the prediction error and apply a corresponding change to the matrix.
 This process is know as back propagation.
 The algorithm that is used to apply a change to reduce the error is called the optimizer.
-The most common known algorithms are stoachstic gradient descent, adam adadelta.
+The most common known algorithms are stochastic gradient descent, adam adadelta.
 The amount of reduction that is applied to reduce the error is called the learning rate.
 The learning rate is set between 0 and 1 and describes how much the network should be changed in each step.
 A learning rate of 1 means to take in the full error, where as a rate of 0 no fix at all is.